stay in the Pilbara

 Representing 20 per cent of Western Australia’s land mass, the Pilbara is a vast, diverse region of mountain ranges with deep, spectacular gorges, deserts, plains, a stunning coastline and numerous offshore islands.

-Revitalisation of major regional towns in the Pilbara has seen more accommodation, retail, and dining options, along with an exciting calendar of entertainment and events.
+Major regional towns in the Pilbara offer accommodation, retail, and dining options, along with an exciting calendar of entertainment and events.
 The peak tourism season runs from April to October, capitalising on the region’s warm winter climate.

 Continued investment into the six A’s of tourism – Attractions, Activities, Access, Amenity, Accommodation and Awareness – will position the Pilbara as a place people want to visit now and into the future.